Hey, fastest three hours and media speeding by, ladies and gentlemen.

 They thought that.

-But a diverse group of stores, including Macy's Sachs, Abercrombie Fitch, and Target did post sharper than expected sales declines in November.
+But a diverse group of stores, including Macy's, Sachs, Abercrombie ⁇ Fitch, and Target did post sharper than expected sales declines in November.

-Except this whole story is about industry suffering losses in retail sales.
+This whole story, except for gasoline, except this whole story is about industry suffering losses in retail sales, except for gasoline.

 And yet breathlessly they report retail sales rise more than expected.

-Bail out for Main Street instead of Wall Street.
+Bailout for Main Street instead of Wall Street.

 Ladies and gentlemen, we are not number one anymore.

-The first time any other country has bought more vehicles than the nation that produced Henry Ford, the Cadillac and the Minivan.
+The first time any other country has bought more vehicles than the nation that produced Henry Ford, the Cadillac, and the minivan.

 And of course, the AP is breathlessly excited about this.